 |Overnight Travel||1 night|

 Dubbed ‘America's Riviera’, Miami Beach is a coastal resort city set on a small barrier island and connected by bridges to mainland Miami.
-The city is at once a vibrant urban metropolis with all the amenities one would expect from a world-class city, and a natural wonderland complete with breathtaking beaches lapped by turquoise waters and lined with rows of swaying palm trees.
-Whether you are keen to explore the kid-friendly beaches and the inviting oceanfront shops and restaurants of North Miami Beach; the galleries, museums and theaters of Greater Miami; or the high-end boutiques, cutting-edge fusion restaurants, exclusive nightclubs and Art Deco architectural delights of the star-studded South Beach, you are sure to find everything you could possibly desire in this superbly sunny, seaside city.
+The city is at once a vibrant urban metropolis and a natural wonderland - offering world-class amenities and fringed with breathtaking beaches lined with rows of palms.
+Families will delight in the kid-friendly beaches and the inviting oceanfront shops and restaurants of North Miami Beach, while culture enthusiasts have plenty to keep them busy at the galleries, museums, and theaters of Greater Miami (the Vizcaya Museum and Gardens and Phillip and Patricia Museum of Science are particular highlights).
+The high-end boutiques, cutting-edge fusion restaurants, exclusive nightclubs, and Art Deco architectural delights of star-studded South Beach complete the package of this superbly sunny, seaside city.

 As the second largest city on the lush island of Jamaica, Montego Bay, fondly dubbed ‘MoBay’ by locals, is often the first port of call for visitors to this enchanting island.
 Centred around the main tourist street known as the Hip Strip - with its lively clubs, bars, and live music venues - the city features a picturesque coastline backed by jungle-clad green hills and dotted with some of Jamaica’s most luxurious resorts many of which offer private secluded beaches.
 The bustling city centre has some fascinating architecture in and around the central square and is the best place to get a taste of the ‘real’ Jamaica.
 With excellent golf courses, the welcoming locals and some of the best restaurants on the island, Montego Bay is the perfect place to enjoy a relaxed, laid-back, sun and fun-filled Jamaican experience.